Cruz0826/AI-Applications-/Case_Studies/README.md

 ## 🔍 Case Study Overviews

 ### 1. 🏦 Ethical and Societal Implications of AI: A case Study on Deepfakes
+This assignment explores the benefits and challenges of using Artificial Intelligence in the Government and Public Sector.

 ### 2. 🎓 Advantages of using AI in Government and Public Sector: A case study on a AI-powered disaster response in Japan
+This assignment aims to explore the benefits and potential of Artificial Intelligence (AI) in enhancing government and public sector services.
+Students will critically evaluate real-world case studies and propose innovative applications of AI to address challenges in governance.

 ### 3. 🏛️ AI in Manufacturing Industry
+This assignment aims to explore how Artificial Intelligence (AI) is transforming the manufacturing industry by improving efficiency, reducing costs, and enhancing production quality.

 ## 🎯 Purpose